Installation

 # DOCKER_HOSTS: local=unix:///var/run/docker.sock,prod=ssh://deploy@prod.example.com

-# Optional: Enable authentication
+# Optional: Enable authentication (or enable it later in Settings)

 # JWT_SECRET: your-super-secret-key-min-32-chars